Skyview High School (Vancouver, Washington)

-Skyview High School is a high school in the Salmon Creek area of northern Vancouver, Washington.
-Opened in 1997, it is the newest of six high schools in the Vancouver School District.
+Skyview High School is a high school in the Salmon Creek area of northern Vancouver, Washington, United States.
+Opened in 1997, it is the second newest of seven high schools in the Vancouver School District.
 The building design incorporates an open classroom floor plan with the use of many windows and features a 10000 sqft common area at the center of the school.
 The building is 292000 sqft, including a 1,150-seat auditorium, which has hosted speakers such as Howard Dean and is the current performance venue for the Vancouver Symphony.
 Skyview is home to the SMT (Science Math and Technology Magnet) for the Vancouver schools.

 Athletics

 Football

 Skyview's football team has competed in the 4A state playoffs every year since 2005 including three semifinal appearances (2009, 2011, and 2016) and one state championship game appearance (2011).

 Cheerleading

 Skyview's varsity cheer team won state in 2009 bringing home Skyview's second state championship for the school.